robsherw/connect2ces/README.md

 4) Copy and modify the connect2ces.sh script

 ## How do I create Private/Public RSA keys(s)?
-Cisco recommends using for Unix/Linux/OS X:
+Cisco recommends using 'ssh-keygen' on the terminal/CLI for Unix/Linux/OS X:

 'ssh-keygen -b 2048 -t rsa -f ~/.ssh/<NAME>'

 For more information: https://www.ssh.com/ssh/keygen/

-Cisco recommends using for Windows:
+Cisco recommends using PuTTYgen (https://www.puttygen.com/) for Windows:

 For more information: https://www.ssh.com/ssh/putty/windows/puttygen